Generalizing Dynamic Mode Decomposition: Balancing Accuracy and Expressiveness in Koopman Approximations: Preliminaries

 Based on Theorem~\ref{t:ssd-convergence}, $\dssd$ spans the largest subspace of $\Span(D)$ on which $\range(\dssd(X)) = \range(\dssd(Y))$.
 One can apply the EDMD algorithm (equations~\eqref{eq:EDMD-optimization}-\eqref{eq:EDMD-closed-form}) on $\ssddx$ and $\ssddy$ to find the predictor matrix

 The residual error $\| \ssddy - \ssddx \Kssd \|_F $ is equal to zero and $\Kssd$ fully captures the behavior of the available data.
-Moreover, one can replace $D$ and $\Kedmd$ in~\eqref{eq:EDMD-eigenfunction}-\eqref{eq:EDMD-predictor-function} by $\dssd$ and $\Kssd$ to define approximated Koopman eigenfunctions and linear predictors for the dynamics.
+Moreover, one can replace $D$ and $\Kedmd$ in~\eqref{eq:function-predictor}-\eqref{eq:EDMD-eigenfunction} by $\dssd$ and $\Kssd$ to define approximated Koopman eigenfunctions and linear predictors for the dynamics.
 Under reasonable assumptions on the data sampling, $\Span(\dssd)$ is the maximal Koopman-invariant subspace in $\Span(D)$ almost surely and consequently the aforementioned eigenfunctions and predictors are \emph{exact} for \emph{all points} (not just on the sampled data) in the state space $\Mc$ almost surely.
-We refer the reader to~\cite{MH-JC:22-tac} for additional information about the SSD algorithm, its convergence, and its properties regarding the identification of the eigenfunctions of the Koopman operator.
+We refer the reader to~\citep{MH-JC:22-tac} for additional information about the SSD algorithm, its convergence, and its properties regarding the identification of the eigenfunctions of the Koopman operator.
+We conclude this section by remarking that the SSD algorithm is, in fact, an algebraic search.

+\begin{remark}\longthmtitle{SSD is an Efficient Algebraic Subspace Search} {\rm One can view the SSD algorithm as an algebraic method that searches through all subspaces of a finite-dimensional vector space of functions.
+In fact, in Algorithm~\ref{algo:ssd}, one can view $\Span(D)$ as the space we search through, and the space $\Span(\dssd)$ (solution of SSD) as the maximal Koopman-invariant subspace (almost surely) in our search space $\Span(D)$.
+For example, if use the SSD algorithm on the system in Example~\ref{ex:more-not-better} and set $\Span(D_2)$ as our search space, we find the subspace $\Span(D_1)$, which is Koopman invariant and leads to exact prediction. \oprocend } \end{remark}